tas50/Imgbot/Docs/contributing.md

 ### Tests

-Imgbot uses VSTest with NSubstitue to manage unit testing of the logic within the Imgbot codebase.
+Imgbot uses VSTest with NSubstitute to manage unit testing of the logic within the Imgbot codebase.
 The tests live in the Test directory.
 Please do your best to add tests as new features or logic are added so we can keep Imgbot running smoothly.
 :)